sophienyaa/OregonTrailhead/README.md

 # Oregon Trailhead

-A fun little LWC to show when you're opportunity has perished on the trail.
+A fun little LWC to show when your opportunity has perished on the trail.

 ![A screenshot of the component](screenshot.png)